The Scotland's Sounds network aims to improve the care of and the access to Scotland's heritage recorded sounds.

 The Scotland's Sounds stakeholder network looks to strengthen ties between organisations caring for sound collections and share responsibility for their sustainable access for the benefit of the public.
 It also aims to proactively increase engagement with Scotland's sound heritage.

-Read more in the Strategic vision for the Scottish Sound Archive (PDF) (498 KB; 8 pages).
+Read more in the principles and priorities (PDF) (1 MB; 8 pages).